CHTC/chtc-website-source/_uw-research-computing/hpc-spack-install.md

     -hpc
 ---

-CHTC uses Spack ([https://github.com/spack/spack](https://github.com/spack/spack)) for installing and managing software packages on the HPC cluster for all users to use, via the `module` command (see [Using Software on the HPC Cluster](hpc-software.md)).
+CHTC uses Spack ([https://github.com/spack/spack](https://github.com/spack/spack)) for installing and managing software packages on the HPC cluster for all users to use, via the `module` command.
 Recently, Spack has developed a feature that allows for users to integrate their local installation of Spack with the system-wide installation.
-This means that when a user installs software with their local installation of Spack, they can automatically incorporate the system-wide packages to satisfy their software's dependencies.
+This means that when a user installs software with their local installation of Spack, they can automatically incorporate the system-wide packages to satisfy their software's dependencies (similar to Conda and Miniconda).

-**This guide describes how to install and manage software using Spack, including how to install and use a specific compiler.** If you or your group still need to set up your local installation of spack, see our other guide, [Setting Up Spack on HPC](hpc-spack-setup.md).
+**This guide describes how to install and manage software using Spack, including how to install and use a specific compiler.**

-> If your group has already set up a shared group installation of Spack, make sure that you have followed the instructions in [3.
-Using a Shared Group Installation](hpc-spack-setup.md#3-using-a-shared-group-installation) in [Setting Up Spack on HPC](hpc-spack-setup.md) before using this guide.
+**This guide assumes you or your group has already set up your local installation of Spack.** If you have not installed Spack, follow the instructions in [Setting Up Spack on HPC](hpc-spack-setup.md).

 # Contents